 Unmanaged surge voltages can cause disruption or damage to systems or even danger for users and operators.
-Surge protection devices (SPDs), also called transient voltage suppressors (TVSs) are commonly used to provide protection against voltage surges and spikes by limiting or blocking the energy.
+Surge protection devices (SPDs), also called transient voltage suppressors (TVSs), are commonly used to protect against voltage surges and spikes by limiting or blocking the energy.
 SPDs can be found in electric distribution networks, building wiring, and in electronic systems.
 IEC 61000-4-5 defines the surge voltage requirements for electric and electronic equipment.

 Surges generally have a similar rise time and half-length, regardless of their cause, simplifying the process of surge modeling.
 A standardized surge applied through a combination wave generator (CWG) is defined by IEC 61000-4-5.
 To simulate the cabling and interconnect resistances in a typical system, the CWG is defined with a 2Ω output impedance.

 Current and voltage waveforms are defined by IEC 61000-4-5 (Figure 2).
 The current waveform is defined as a short circuit condition, while the voltage waveform is defined as an open circuit.
 The voltage waveform is longer than the current waveform.
 The open circuit voltage waveform is defined with a 1.2μs rise time with a 50μs half-length.
 The short circuit current waveform is defined with a longer 8μs rise time with a much shorter 20μs half-length.
 To have an effective impedance of 2Ω, the voltage waveform magnitude must be twice the current waveform magnitude.

 Surge protection devices

 Common SPDs include metal oxide varistors (MOVs), Gas Discharge Tubes (GDTs), and Silicon Avalanche Diode (SADs) or combinations of these devices.
 Each technology offers a different set of performance capabilities and tradeoffs.